garlandxie/garlandxie.website/content/home/about.md

 generally curious about how to design urban green spaces from an ecological lens.

-Some of my previous research have involved studying engineered ecosystems (green roofs), habitat provisioning (cavity-nesting bees), and urban plant invasions.
+Some of my previous research have involved studying engineered ecosystems (green roofs), and the impacts of urbanization on wildlife (cavity-nesting bees).

+My current focus is on urban plant invasions, where I am a collaborator in the Global Urban Invasions Consortium and the NSERC DESIGNLifes

 Outside of academia, I tend to dabble in insane jazz piano arrangements.
 Check out my instagram for progress updates!